maxims94/solana-debugger/README.md

 sudo apt-get install python3.8-dev
 ```

-In case this doesn't work, download the respective Ubuntu 20.04 package manually.
+If this doesn't work, download the respective Ubuntu 20.04 package manually.
 Then, extract the library files to a directory where they can be found.

 Here is an example in case `libncurses` and `libpanel` are missing: